West Yorkshire: Transport

-West Yorkshire lies in arguably the most strategic part of Yorkshire: the M62, M1 and the A1(M) pass through the county, as well as the internal urban motorways in Leeds and Bradford.
+Major national transport routes pass through West Yorkshire, principally the M62, M1 and the A1(M) and the county also contains the internal urban motorways in Leeds and Bradford.
 West Yorkshire has two mainline railway stations, Leeds and Wakefield Westgate.
 Leeds railway station is the only Network Rail principal station in Yorkshire and North East England, and one of only three in the North of England along with Manchester Piccadilly and Liverpool Lime Street.
 Other important railway stations in West Yorkshire include Bradford Interchange, Bradford Forster Square, Huddersfield, Halifax, Dewsbury, Keighley and Shipley.
 West Yorkshire also has Yorkshire's largest airport, Leeds Bradford Airport.

 Unlike South Yorkshire, West Yorkshire has no light transit system; the Leeds Supertram was proposed but was later cancelled after the withdrawal of government funding.
+As of 2025, consultation and planning for a new tram proposal is ongoing.
 Public transport is run under the authority of West Yorkshire Metro.

 In October 2021, £830 million of funding was announced for the West Yorkshire Combined Authority to develop mass transit for the region.

-Additionally, the West Yorkshire Combined Authority won its bids for the Zero Emission Bus Regional Areas (ZEBRA) scheme and Bus Service Improvement Plan (BSIP) scheme, the successful ZEBRA funding will see the introduction of between 179 and 245 zero-emission electric buses with the necessary infrastructure whilst the BSIP plan will give the West Yorkshire Combined Authority £70 million out of a desired £168 million to implement the improvements outlined in the authority's BSIP.
+In 2022, the West Yorkshire Combined Authority won its bids for the Zero Emission Bus Regional Areas (ZEBRA) scheme and Bus Service Improvement Plan (BSIP) scheme, the successful ZEBRA funding will see the introduction of between 179 and 245 zero-emission electric buses with the necessary infrastructure whilst the BSIP plan will give the West Yorkshire Combined Authority £70 million out of a desired £168 million to implement the improvements outlined in the authority's BSIP.

 Sport

 Major football clubs in West Yorkshire include Leeds United, Huddersfield Town, and Bradford City.

 Rugby league is also big in West Yorkshire.
 The teams who are, or have been, in the Super League are Bradford Bulls, Castleford Tigers, Halifax Panthers, Huddersfield Giants, Leeds Rhinos, and Wakefield Trinity.
 Other rugby league clubs in West Yorkshire include Batley Bulldogs, Dewsbury Rams, Featherstone Rovers, Hunslet Hawks and Keighley Cougars.
 Any combination of these teams playing against each other would be called a West Yorkshire derby even if the rivalry is not as great as other rivalries between teams in the area.
 The main rugby union club in the county is Yorkshire Carnegie.

 Elland Road is the largest stadium in the area, hosting Leeds United.
 The Headingley Stadium, a stadium complex also in Leeds, consists of a cricket and a rugby ground.
-The cricket ground is home of the Yorkshire County Cricket Club and the rugby ground is home to both Leeds Rhinos and Yorkshire Carnegie.
+The cricket ground is home of the Yorkshire County Cricket Club and the rugby ground is home to Leeds Rhinos.
 In Huddersfield, the John Smith's Stadium is home to Huddersfield Town and Huddersfield Giants.
 In Bradford, Valley Parade is the home of Bradford City, whereas the Odsal Stadium is the home of the Bradford Bulls.
 Other stadiums include Wheldon Road (Castleford), The Shay (Halifax), Belle Vue (Wakefield), Mount Pleasant (Batley), Crown Flatt (Dewsbury), Post Office Road (Featherstone), John Charles Centre for Sport (Hunslet) and Cougar Park (Keighley).